-We present predictions for the total cross sections for pair production of squarks and gluinos at the LHC including a combined NNLL resummation of soft and Coulomb gluon effects.
+We present predictions for the total cross sections for pair production of squarks and gluinos at the LHC based on a combined resummation of soft and Coulomb gluon effects at next-to-next-to-leading logarithmic (NNLL) order.
 The NNLL corrections can be up to 25% relative to previous NLL results and reduce the theoretical uncertainties to the 10% level.